 Orillia's downtown area was once the main shopping district for the area - stores along the street consisted of shops like Stedman's (a "five and dime"), Zellers, Woolco, hardware and drugstores, grocery shops (like Fred's Market and at one time a No Frills) and many smaller boutiques, like Pulver's Ladies Wear.
 Today, larger box stores like Walmart have moved to town, and these have become the "go to" stores when you need an "everything in one place" stop.
 The Walmart complex in Westridge and the Orillia Square Mall (housing the large Canadian Tire, Zellers, No Frills and numerous smaller shops like Alia) have changed the face of local shopping, and made life in the downtown core much more difficult for small "mom and pop" shops.

 Visitors to Orillia fill the downtown during summer months, particularly those who are visiting via boat at the harbour; the downtown shopping district is a quick walk from the Port of Orillia.
 The busiest times in the downtown core are festivals and events, but for a number of years, regular shopping from local inhabitants has fallen off, except on special events, like the sidewalk sales: the city blocks off the main street shopping district from traffic and people can wander through outdoor sales racks along the length of the street, bestowing a festive party-like atmosphere over the whole of downtown.
-In the last few years, the downtown has made an effort to reclaim those shoppers and it now houses specialty shops (like antiques) and entertainment/arts venues, as well as some of the old traditional stores that will be active and open as long as the owners remain.

-I prefer the downtown area's heritage style and slower pace.
-It has a charm that you can't really match in big-box stores, but the stores and shops come and go on a much too regular basis downtown.
-New shops open and sometimes close within a year (many of the images here are business that have long since closed).
-Rents and downtown taxes are quite high, and one needs capital to make a downtown business really viable.
+Rents and downtown taxes are (according to shop owners) a little high, and one needs a little capital to make a downtown business really viable.
 If you can withstand the first year or two, you have an opportunity to build a loyal customer base, and that's what will keep your business growing in the downtown area.
 What I personally find important in downtown businesses are the owners and staff, and their customer service.
-Downtown, you have an opportunity to build relationships with customers, which keeps them coming back for more.
+Downtown, shop owners have an opportunity to build relationships with customers, which keeps them coming back for more.

-The Orillia Opera House - located on the corner of Mississaga and West Streets, this is one of the most recognizable buildings in Orillia.
+The Orillia Opera House is located on the corner of Mississaga and West Streets, and is one of the most recognizable buildings in Orillia.
 The architecture is a mix of old and new, with the main building and towers having the oldest construction, and the newer addition being at the entrance area.
 The Opera House has been put to many uses, but is popular for it's musical guests and theatre shows.

 Orillia -Tower Garden In Spring